MominAhmed123/MominAhmed123.github.io/index.md

   <h3 style="margin: 0;">Coding</h3>
 </div>

-  I have recently been addicted to competitve coding and I can see myself improving with every problem I solve.
+  I don't get a lot of spare time to enjoy competitions but still I love to take out time sometimes to enjoy the problems.
 You can view my CP journey <a href = "https://codeforces.com/profile/zer0_123"> here </a>.

   Besides competitve coding, I have been coding for a long while now and I am quite comfortable with learning new things when need be.
 You can view my github for a few of the projects I worked on.